asreview/cloud-usage/README.md

 If you want to use parallelization, but can't, or don't want to, use Kubernetes, it is possible to use [GNU Project package](https://www.gnu.org/software/parallel) to parallelize the execution of the script locally.
 For such usage follow these steps:

-1. Download and install the GNU package following the instructions.
-We recommend to install the package via package managers if you have one (such as `homebrew` or `chocolatte`), but in case you do not have one you can follow this steps, which are a bit more complicated, but the effect worths it.
+Install the package [GNU parallel](https://www.gnu.org/software/parallel/) following the instructions on the website.
+We recommend installing the package via package managers if you have one (such as `apt-get`, `homebrew` or `chocolatey`).

+> **Note**
+>
+> For SURF, that would be `sudo apt-get install parallel`.

+In case you do not have one, you can follow the steps below:

 * If you are using UNIX based system(Linux or MacOS),you are going to need `wget`.
 Run those commands `parallel-*` will be a downloaded file with a number instead of '*':